GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

 ## Configure Gluu Server

-The first step is to make sure you have deployed Passport.js during installation of your Gluu Server.
+Make sure you have deployed Passport.js during installation of your Gluu Server.

 Then follow the next steps:

 1. Navigate to `Configuration` > `Manage Custom Scripts`;